scg-unibe-ch/ese2016-team7/documentation/srs.md

 **Scope**
 The software product produced for the customer is an online platform named FlatFindr.
-FlatFindr allows users to advertise rooms and studios to be rent.
-On the other hand, users also can find rooms and studios advertised by other users and contact the advertising user when they are interested in renting the room/studio.
-FlatFindr includes other functionalities, which support the basic purpose of the system to advertise/rent rooms and studios, which are described in the requirements section.
+FlatFindr allows users to advertise houses, apartments and studios to be bought.
+On the other hand, users can also find houses, apartments and studios advertised by other users and contact the advertising user when they are interested in buying the house, studio or apartment.
+FlatFindr includes other functionalities, which support the basic purpose of the system to sell or buy houses, apartments and studios, which are described in the requirements section.
 FlatFindr does not, however, run online.
 It can only be run locally.

 **Definitions**